spencee1315/reading-notes/css-reading.md

 Things to consider when choosing color:
 * Contrast - when picking foreground and background colors, it is important to ensure that there is enough contrast for the text to be legible.
-    ** Text is easier to read when there is higher contrast between the background and foreground colors.
+    * Text is easier to read when there is higher contrast between the background and foreground colors.
-    ** If the text is revesed out (a lighter color on a darker background) the height or spacing between the lines can be increased and the weight of the font can be increased to make it easier to read.
+    * If the text is revesed out (a lighter color on a darker background) the height or spacing between the lines can be increased and the weight of the font can be increased to make it easier to read.
 * Opacity - a property in CSS3 that allows you to specify the opacity of its child elements.
 The vlue is a number between 0.0 and 1.0.
 * rgba - is a property in CSS3 that allows you to specify a color, just like you would with an RGB value but adss a fourth value to indicate opacity ***rgba(0,0,0,0.5)***.
 It will only affect the element it is on (not the child elements)
 * CSS3: HSL Colors
-    ** HUE - the colloquial idea of color.
+* HUE - the colloquial idea of color.
 Represented asa color circle, where the angel represents the color.
 0-360.
-Ex.:

-    ```css
-     {background-color: hsl(0,0%,78%);}
+    * Ex.: {background-color: hsl(0,0%,78%);}
-     ```
-     Ex.
-2: hsla
+    * Ex.
+2: hsla {background-color: hsl(0,0%,78%,0.5);}

-     ```css
-     {background-color: hsl(0,0%,78%,0.5);}
-     ```

-    ** Saturation - 0% is a shade of gray, 100% is full saturation
+* Saturation - 0% is a shade of gray, 100% is full saturation
-    ** Lightness - 0% is black, 100% is white
+* Lightness - 0% is black, 100% is white

 Another good example of the power of CSS: